advanced-software-engineering/Miner-Recommender/README.md

 Both repositories are under the Apache License 2.0.

+Our project is implemented in Java and we used git to coordinate the team development.

+The recommender and miner project contains a test suite to verify the fundamental functionality.
+We have written 62 jUnit tests.
+To write short but powerful tests we used Mockito in combination with jUnit5.

 ## Installation

 The Miner & Recommender project is built with Travis CI.
 The artifacts are deployed to a [Github repository](https://github.com/advanced-software-engineering/Maven-Repo).